zappedxd/slowly-letters-exporter/README.md

 ## Usage

-1. Log into [Slowly Web](https://web.slowly.app) and open a conversation thread
+1. Log into [Slowly Web](https://web.slowly.app) Open a conversation thread, then any letter.
 2. Click the floating envelope button at the bottom-right of the screen
    > If you dismissed it, click the extension icon in your toolbar to bring it back
 3. Choose your export format and settings